-PADI are the most widely recognised professional training organisation, accounting for 80% of the global market.
-You would need to achieve a certificate level of Divemaster or Instructor in order to earn money from guiding or teaching, however this can be achieved in 6-12 months depending on your current training level.
+PADI is the most widely recognized professional training organization, accounting for 80% of the global market.
+You would need to achieve a certificate level of Divemaster or Instructor in order to earn money from guiding or teaching, however, this can be achieved in 6-12 months depending on your current training level.
 PADI also advertise job opportunities via their PADI Pro website providing potential work as soon as you qualify.

-Another avenue is to approach local dive centres and boat charters who often need help over busy weekends and even some evenings for guided night dives and diver training.
+Another avenue is to approach local dive centers and boat charters who often need help over busy weekends and even some evenings for guided night dives and diver training.

 Statistics report that 36.5% of Americans are considered medically obese.
 This may be an area that you have some experience with and even if it’s not, the business opportunities are huge and you also get to help people improve their health and live longer which is a win-win.

-Helping people understand nutrition, take regular exercise and adjust their eating habits are at the core of most programmes, and training on these subjects is provided by franchises.
+Helping people understand nutrition, take regular exercise and adjust their eating habits are at the core of most programs, and training on these subjects is provided by franchises.

 This is a great opportunity to earn more money working from home and genuinely help people at the same time.
-There’s some great resources available online and these can get you started on the right path.
+There are some great resources available online and these can get you started on the right path.

 You can become a mystery shopper off the back of a good experience or even a negative one.
 When writing an email of disappointment to the store manager don’t be afraid to float the idea of offering to be a mystery shopper.
 Remember, this is when they will want to placate you and your leverage is at its greatest.
 Upon presenting your results from your mystery shopping experience, use as many interactive resources as possible such as video or Graphpad to show professionalism.